What to Wear to Family Court in Missouri: How Your Appearance Can Impact Your Case

 What to Avoid

-• Shorts, capris, athletic wear, or ripped clothing
+• Shorts, athletic wear, or ripped clothing

 • Tank tops, crop tops, tube tops, or low-cut tops

-• Graphic t-shirts or clothing with slogans
+• Graphic t-shirts or clothing with slogans or offensive language

 • Flip-flops or casual sneakers (unless medically necessary)

-• Hats (except religious head coverings)
+• Hats (except religious head coverings) and sunglasses

 • Revealing or overly tight clothing

-• Keep jewelry minimal and classic
+• Keep hair neat and tidy

 Focus on Respect, Not Labels